snoowbirvd/Data-Scientist-Assoc.-Practical-Exam/README.md

 ### Task 4: Implement standard modeling approaches for supervised learning problems

 We are asked to use new dataset, train.csv (not the house_sales.csv that we prep) and use validation.csv to predict new values.
 Show df results for x 'house_id', y 'price'
-Also, this is just focus on getting a baseline model working (no accuracy metrics conducted)
+Also, this is just focus on getting a baseline model working

 **Task 4 approach**: